 If you are wondering how to save money on groceries, you are not alone.
 My readers often comment on how hard it can be to stay on budget when grocery shopping.

 I am also always open to new ideas on how to spend less on food because grocery prices here in Toronto are just insane.
 When our friends and relatives come to visit from Europe or the United States, they are absolutely shocked by how expensive everything is.

-This is the second post in my Low Gi on a Budget series.
-The first post is called 6 Budget Friendly Low Glycemic Foods You Should Try.
-I published it back in March and it was a big success.
+This is the second post in my Grocery Shopping on a Budget series.
+The first post called 6 Budget-Friendly Low Glycemic Foods You Should Try was published a few months ago and has been quite popular ever since.

 Today, I would like to continue discussing this subject and talk a bit more about things you can do to cut down your grocery bill.